 LIC AAO vs Bank PO – Career Growth and Promotion Comparison

-Now we come to most daunting question – Promotion!
+Now we come to the most daunting question – Promotion!

 And this is where Bank PO wins!

-- The Banking Policies ensure a steady procedure for promoting a probationary officer at regular time period.
-The internal promotion sometimes picks up as a faster pace and the PO can move up a scale in less than 4 years.
+- The Banking Policies ensure a steady procedure for promoting a probationary officer at a regular time period.
+The internal promotion sometimes picks up at a faster pace and the PO can move up a scale in less than 4 years.

 - The Insurance Sector follows a non-proactive promotion policy.
 It might take more than 8 years for an AAO to be promoted to the level of AO.

 Hence, in this case, Bank PO might be a better option.

 LIC AAO vs Bank PO – Final Conclusion

 Our Final Verdict in this comparison between LIC AAO vs Bank PO would be